-The availability of funding for Health Care Reform's risk corridor program is a second example of this uncertainty.
+As described above, the availability of funding for the ACA's temporary risk corridor program is an example of this uncertainty.
 In May 2014, CMS published a final rule on Public Exchanges.
-The final rule provides that payments to health plans under the risk corridor program required by Health Care Reform will no longer be limited to the aggregate amount of the risk corridor collections received by HHS over the duration of the risk corridor program.
+The final rule provides that payments to health plans under the ACA's risk corridor program will no longer be limited to the aggregate amount of the risk corridor collections received by HHS over the duration of the risk corridor program.
 However, it is possible that payments to health plans under the risk corridor program will require additional appropriation legislation to be passed by the U.S. Congress.
-Additionally, in December 2014, the Consolidated and Further Continuing Appropriations Act was enacted, which among other things, prohibits HHS's use of certain funds to pay HHS's potential obligation under Health Care Reform's risk corridor program.
-As a result, the Company did not record any receivable under Health Care Reform's risk corridor program at December 31, 2014.
+In each of December 2014 and December 2015, legislation was enacted that prohibits HHS's use of certain funds to pay HHS's potential obligation under the ACA's risk corridor program.
+In October 2015, HHS announced that 2014 Health Care Reform risk corridor receivables would be funded at 12.6% to the extent HHS fully collects risk corridor payables.
+As a result, the Company continues to believe that receipt of any risk corridor payment from HHS for the 2015 program year and receipt of such payments in excess of the 12.6% prorated amount for the 2014 program year are uncertain.
+At December 31, 2015, the Company had no receivable for the remaining 2014 program year prorated amount that had not been collected from HHS and had no receivable for the 2015 program year.
+In addition, these limited risk corridor payments may create instability in the marketplace for individual commercial products in 2016 and going forward by, among other things, causing health plans to change or stop offering their Public Exchange products.
+2016 is the last program year for the ACA's risk corridor program.

-In addition, the federal and state governments continue to enact and seriously consider many other broad-based legislative and regulatory proposals that have impacted or could materially impact various aspects of the health care system.
-The Company cannot predict whether pending or future federal or state legislation or court proceedings, including future U.S. Congressional appropriations and the proceedings relating to tax credits for Federal Exchange members described above, will change various aspects of the health care system or Health Care Reform or the impact those changes will have on the Company's business operations or financial results, but the effects could be materially adverse.
+The federal and state governments also continue to enact and seriously consider many other broad-based legislative and regulatory proposals that have had a material impact on or could materially impact various aspects of the health care and related benefits system.
+The Company cannot predict whether pending or future federal or state legislation or court proceedings, including future U.S. Congressional appropriations, will change various aspects of the health care and related benefits system or Health Care Reform or the impact those changes will have on the Company's business operations or financial results, but the effects could be materially adverse.

-In addition, certain provisions of Health Care Reform tie Medicare Advantage plans' premiums to the achievement of favorable CMS quality performance measures ("star ratings").
-In 2013 and 2014, Medicare Advantage plans with an overall star rating of three or more stars (out of five stars) are eligible for a quality bonus in their basic premium rates.
-Beginning in 2015, only Medicare Advantage plans with an overall star rating of four or more stars will be eligible for a quality bonus.
-As a result, the Company's Medicare Advantage plans' operating results in 2015 and going forward are likely to be significantly determined by their star ratings.
+In addition, Health Care Reform ties a portion of Medicare Advantage plans' reimbursement to the achievement of favorable CMS quality performance measures ("star ratings").
+Since 2015, only Medicare Advantage plans with an overall star rating of four or more stars (out of five stars) are eligible for a quality bonus in their basic premium rates.
+As a result, the Company's Medicare Advantage plans' operating results in 2016 and going forward will be significantly affected by their star ratings.

-(3) Medicaid
+(3) Medicare and Medicaid